jnunyez/synchronization/README.md

 ```

 ## Wrap-up <a name="conclusion"></a>
 This post provided a detailed walk through of the installation, operation and un-installation of the recently released [certified Silicom Time Sync Operator][4] for 5G synchronization in O-RAN deployments.
-By taking care of low-level hardware, this Operator does a really good job abstracting details of managing both the Hardware NIC and PTP/SyncE Software Synchronization stack, so that the OpenShift Container Platform administrator does not have to be an expert in 5G synchronization and O-RAN.
+By taking care of low-level hardware, this Operator does a really good job abstracting details of managing both the Hardware NIC and PTP/SyncE Software Synchronization protocols, so that the OpenShift Container Platform administrator does not have to be an expert in 5G synchronization and O-RAN.
 In future posts, we will focus on more complex and dynamic synchronization PTP topology setups, including Boundary Clocks (BC) and Ordinary Clocks (OC) ports.
 The Silicom Time Sync Operator can be used to self-manage more complex Timing Synchronization topologies including T-GM, T-BC, and T-TSC (more information on those modes will be included in following posts).

 ## Acknowledgements